East Baton Rouge County specific answer

 - Pre-hearing conference for complex cases

-Processing times in East Baton Rouge County Usually range 25-50 days from filing.
-To final hearing.
+Processing times in East Baton Rouge County typically range 25-50 days from filing to final hearing.
+The current filing fee is $350.00 (civil case filing).
+See the Louisiana answer for state-wide context.

 East Baton Rouge County Requirements